 This course explores the role of nutrition through the entire life span.
 Beginning with conception, pregnancy, early childhood feeding, adolescence, adulthood and the elderly, each lifecycle is discussed with an understanding of the physiological changes and their implications for nutritional factors.
 Special emphasis is placed on using this information in nutritional education programming.
-Prerequisite: HPRM 645
+Prerequisite: HLTH 645

 In Lifecycle Nutrition, students will: